Automattic/node-canvas/Readme.md

  Want to contribute to node-canvas? patches for features, bug fixes, documentation, examples and others are certainly welcome.
 Take a look at the [issue queue](https://github.com/LearnBoost/node-canvas/issues) for existing issues.

+## Examples

+ Examples are placed in _./examples_, be sure to check them out! most produce a png image of the same name, and others such as _live-clock.js_ launch an http server to be viewed in the browser.

 ## Testing

 Visual tests utilize md5 checksums in order to assert integrity.